zhenengxie/zhenengxie.github.io/levy.md

 # Contact us

-This reading group is co-organised by [Terence Tsui](https://holungrandomcorner.wordpress.com/about-me/) and Zheneng Xie of the Statistics Department.
-Please contact us at [xie@maths.ox.ac.uk](mailto:xie@maths.ox.ac.uk) or [terence.tsui@maths.ox.ac.uk](mailto:terence.tsui@maths.ox.ac.uk) if there are any questions, suggestions or other feedback.
+This reading group is co-organised by [Terence Tsui](https://holungrandomcorner.wordpress.com/about-me/) and Zheneng Xie of the Oxford University Statistics Department.
+Please contact us at [xie@maths.ox.ac.uk](mailto:xie@maths.ox.ac.uk) or [terence.tsui@maths.ox.ac.uk](mailto:terence.tsui@maths.ox.ac.uk) if there are any questions.
+We also welcome suggestions or other feedback.
 Feedback can also be submitted anonymously [here](https://forms.gle/V9DUeZjkjURrSXBd7).

 # Schedule